Baltimore Bays (1993–1998)

 The third Baltimore Bays were a soccer team based in Baltimore, Maryland, that played in the USISL.
 They became the Eastern Shore Sharks in 1998 when they moved to Salisbury, Maryland.
+Many of the 97-98 players from the indoor version of the Bays went on to play for the Baltimore Blast of the NPSL for the 1998-99 indoor season.
+Additionally the long time coach of the Bays, Kevin Healey went on to a long career as a coach and later General Manager of the Blast.